 In assessing whether the credit risk on a financial instrument has increased significantly since initial recognition, the Branch compares the risk of a default occurring on the financial instrument at the reporting date based on the remaining maturity of the instrument with the risk of a default occurring that was anticipated for the remaining maturity at the current reporting date when the financial instrument was first recognised.
-In making this assessment, the Branch considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is assessment including forward-looking information.
+In making this assessment, the Branch considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort, based on the Branch's historical experience and expert credit assessment including forward-looking information.